 The castle has received many famous guests over the years including two American presidents.
 George W. Bush spent a night in 2004 whilst attending the EU-US Summit which was hosted here.
+Thomond House was honoured to host The First Lady, Laura Bush for lunch during their historic visit.
 Approximately 7,000 police, military and private security forces were assigned to his protection for his 16-hour visit.

 In the woodlands to the East of the house is the Mooghaun Hillfort, dating from about 500 BC.
 Not a lot to look at now, it is believed to be most extensive hill-fort in Ireland.